Nomen Gets A Protocol Upgrade

 It also becomes difficult to know if someone has already registered a name before you are doing it.
 It could create this situation:

-2. Bob claims name.
-Because they have different pubkeys, the NSID is different and Bob cannot know it was already claimed.
+.
+Because they have different pubkeys, the NSID is different and Bob cannot know it was already claimed. - Bob publishes Nostr event, begins using their name.

-The FINGERPRINT metadata above was an initial attempt to fix this issue, but it had its own issues which are out of focus for this discussion.
+metadata above was an initial attempt to fix this issue, but it had its own issues which are out of focus for this discussion.
 Suffice to say, it didn’t resolve it well enough, and introduced new issues of its own.

 Additionally, there were issues with the original design and enabling name transfers to new pubkeys.
 Because of the poor guarantees of data availability of Nostr events, anyone who received a name transfer would need to keep copies of signed Nostr events for previous ownership changes forever and ensure they are occasionally republished so that public Nostr relays have them available for indexers.